buildingamind/ChicksAndDNNs_ViewInvariance/README.md

 Here, Experiments I–IV were repeated using a different training dataset, the <a href="https://vision.cs.utexas.edu/projects/egocentric_data/UT_Egocentric_Dataset.html">Human Egocentric Dataset</a>, instead of the chick datasets.

+# Experiments (Model Testing Phase)

+In this section, we show how different visual encoders are frozen after training and tested using a linear probe.

+Note to self: show two examples having distinct settings.